Governor’s Distinguished Scholarship

 - Internship or co-op

-- Need an additional semester to earn an associate’s degree, or to complete pre-requisites for a specific program
+- Need an additional semester to earn an associates degree or to complete pre-requisites for a specific program

 Transfer of Scholarship

-A Governor’s Scholar may change his/her choice of college prior to registration and may transfer between approved institutions during the school year.
+A Governor’s Scholar may change their choice of college prior to registration and may transfer between approved institutions during the school year.
 The deadline for notifying ADHE of a change in colleges is October 1 for the fall term and February 1 for the winter and/or spring terms.
 Failure to notify the Governor’s Scholars Program in writing of this institutional change by these dates will result in the loss of the award for the term in question.